 *You do need to have good credit in order to be approved for cards with rewards and bonuses like this.
 If you need to build your credit quickly, I share some great ways to do it fast here!

-A few months ago, I finally signed up for the Barclaycard Arrival PlusTM World Elite MasterCard.
+Recently, I signed up for the Barclaycard Arrival PlusTM World Elite MasterCard.
 Phew, that’s a mouthful!

-Anyway, my original plan for churning this card was to purchase our airfare to Europe, which would have almost brought me up to the $3,000 in 90 days spending requirement, in order to earn the 40,000 bonus miles.
+I applied for this card specifically to earn the bonus miles for travel.
+My original plan for churning this credit card was to purchase airfare to Europe, which would have almost brought me up to the $3,000 in 90 days spending requirement, in order to earn the 40,000 bonus miles offered.